Hazardous (ship)

-The Hazardous, formerly Le Hazardeux, was a French third-rate ship of the line captured by the English and later sunk in Bracklesham Bay, West Sussex.
+The Hazardous, formerly Le Hazardeux, was a French third-rate ship of the line captured by the English and later wrecked in Bracklesham Bay, West Sussex, on her way back from Virginia.
 The wreck was found in 1977.
-The site was designated under the Protection of Wrecks Act on 21 August 1986.
-The wreck is a Protected Wreck managed by Historic England.
+In 1986 the site was designated under the Protection of Wrecks Act as a Protected Wreck, managed by Historic England.

 History

-Designed by Pierre Coulomb and built in 1698 in Port Louis, France, Le Hazardeux was a pine and oak 50-gun third-rate ship of the line.
+Designed by Pierre Coulomb and built in 1698 in Port-Louis, France, Le Hazardeux was a pine and oak 50-gun third-rate ship of the line.
 She was 137 ft long with a 38 ft beam and displaced 725 tons.
 She was launched in 1699 at Lorient.